rht/mesa-perf/README.md

 +----------------------------+---------------------+--------------------+
 ```

-We also used these grids instead of the ones present in the Mesa repository for some simulations in the [mesa-examples](https://github.com/projectmesa/mesa-examples/tree/main/examples) repository: we calculated an overall 2.5x speed-up for the `schelling` model and an overall 2x speed-up for the more realistic example `sugarscape_g1mt` one.
+We also used these grids instead of the ones present in the Mesa repository for some simulations in the [mesa-examples](https://github.com/projectmesa/mesa-examples/tree/main/examples) repository: we calculated an overall 2.5x speed-up for the `schelling` model and an overall 2x speed-up for the more realistic `sugarscape_g1mt` model.